 Top 5 Tips For Becoming a Successful Recruitment Consultant

 1. Do some self-assessment.
-You can take a personality questionnaire, such as JobOutlook Career Quiz.
-Or, Anna suggests the following exercise:
+You can take a personality questionnaire, Or, Anna suggests the following exercise:

 - Write down three things you LOVE about your current job